Hyrla/integration_bwt_cosmy_ha/README.md

 ## Usage
 - Use the switch entity to turn the robot ON or OFF.
-- The entity will show the remaining cleaning time (if available).
+- The entity will show the remaining cleaning time.

 ## Troubleshooting
 - Make sure your Bluetooth adapter is working and accessible to Home Assistant.